Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework

 Since the relevant energy region of the form factors $F^{P_1P_2}_{+}(s)$ and $\widehat{F}^{P_1P_2}_{0}(s)$ spans from the two-boson threshold up to $m_\tau$, apart from the contact meson interactions that are dictated by the chiral symmetry in the low energy region, the hadronic meson resonances play decisive roles in the intermediate energy region.
 In practice, it is convenient to derive the vector form factor $F^{P_1P_2}_{+}(s)$ via the matrix elements of the $\bar{D}\gamma^\mu u$ current and the scalar form factor $\widehat{F}^{P_1P_2}_{0}(s)$ via the matrix elements of $\bar{D} u$. $\rxt$ has proven to be able to provide a reliable and sophisticated theoretical framework to calculate pertinent form factors appearing in the $\tau$ decays~\cite{Arteaga:2022xxy,Gonzalez-Solis:2019lze,Escribano:2016ntp,Escribano:2013bca,Sanz-Cillero:2017fvr,Jamin:2006tk,Guerrero:1997ku,Chen:2022nxm,Guo:2008sh,Guo:2010dv}.
 To make a self-consistent evaluation, we recapitulate the calculation of the relevant two-meson form factors to the $\tau$ decays in $\rxt$, though they have been individually addressed in previous works, such as those in Refs.~\cite{Guerrero:1997ku,Escribano:2016ntp,Escribano:2013bca,Jamin:2006tk}.
 As a novelty, we calculate the axion related form factors appearing in the $\tau^-\to \pi^-(K^-) a\nu_\tau$ processes, and also update the expressions involving the $\eta$ and $\eta'$ based on the newly determined $\pi^0$-$\eta$-$\eta'$-$a$ mixing formulas in Refs.~\cite{Gao:2022xqz,Gao:2024vkw}, where the model-independent axion interaction operator, viz., $\alpha_s a G\tilde{G}/(8\pi f_a)$, is introduced to describe the axion-meson system.

 In this work, it is reiterated that we will also stick to the model-independent axion interaction $aG\tilde{G}/f_a$.
-In particular, we do not consider the axion-lepton interaction vertex throughout.
+In particular, we do not consider the axion-lepton interaction vertex throughout, while this latter type of interaction has been recently explored in the tau decays in Ref.~\cite{Ema:2025bww}.
 It is demonstrated in Ref.~\cite{Gao:2022xqz} that the $U(3)$ axion chiral theory that explicitly includes the QCD $U_A(1)$ anomaly effect provides a viable framework to simultaneously incorporate the axion, $\pi$, $K$, $\eta$ and $\eta'$ states.
 The leading order (LO) $U(3)$ Lagrangian reads

 where $\langle ...\rangle$ stands for the trace over the light-quark flavor space, and the last term corresponds to the explicit $U_A(1)$ anomaly term, responsible for the large mass $M_0$ of the singlet $\eta_0$.
 The associated chiral building operators are defined as: